If you’re tired of lattes in the same old setting then its high time you head along to one of the 10 best themed cafes in Seoul.

 Complete with a TV that plays episodes of BBC’s Sherlock all day, you can sit down with a cuppa while watching Benedict Cumberbatch as the brilliant and iconic Sherlock Holmes.

 Did you know that you can meet your favorite emoticon characters from Line in Seoul?
-Located in Myeongdong, Itaewon, and also Garosu-gil, Line Friends Flagship stores display rooms decorated with specially themed furnitures, kitchen supplies, clothes, school supplies and more.
+Located in Myeongdong, Hongdae, and also Gangnam, Line Friends Flagship stores display rooms decorated with specially themed furniture, kitchen supplies, clothes, school supplies and more.

 Along with a variety of drink options, Coffeegraphy also offers photos to be printed in many different styles and sizes, some of which include, but are not limited to, polaroid and visa pictures.
 Groups of friends can also come in and participate in fun and wacky photoshoots, as some props and costumes are available for use.